 Please note that some of the points below are personal suggestions and I cannot enforce any kind of code of conduct outside of my direct sphere of influence.

 Is it ok to share official Supercell art on other sites?
 Can I make avatars, PFPs, stickers, etc?

 Sure!
-And while I won't require it, I wouldd certianly appreciate linking it back to me in some way if you do, or at least be willing to let poeple know how to find me if they ask.
+And while I won't require it, I would certianly appreciate linking it back to me in some way if you do, or at least be willing to let poeple know how to find me if they ask.

 Is it ok to make fan art/fiction/music etc?

 Definitely!
 I'm always thrilled to hear that people like Supercell enough to make fan works.
 So feel free to create to your hearts' content!

-If you do make some, feel free to contact me about it.
+If you do make some, you're welcome to send it my way.
 I might end up hosting it on the website (with proper credit, of course).
-Do note that in the interest of keeping the website accessible to all audiences, I can't host NSFW arts.
+Do note that in the interest of keeping the website accessible to all audiences, I can't host NSFW art.

 Is it ok to commission/do commissions of Supercell content from other artists?